AccessUW/AccessUW/README.md

     - /app/src/main/java/CampusPresenter.java contains the Presenter of our MVP framework
 - /app/src/main/res contains most of the app's resources (e.g. the map image and string names)
 - /Reports contains our team's weekly progress reports

+## Building & Testing the system
+Building & testing the system is relatively automatic, with Travis CI automatically running our current script on each commit.

+For manual building/testing, you can perform `./gradlew build` to build the system, and then `./gradlew test` to run unit tests.

+Instrumentation tests can be performed by starting up an emulator and then running `./gradlew cAT`.

+For all steps at once, one can start up an emulator and then run `./gradlew build cC`.